ChatGPT Sent Me To The ER

 With dinner guests arriving in an hour and a four-day trip starting the next morning, my initial plan was to just power through.
 I'd grit my teeth through dinner, get some sleep, and hope for improvement.

-You know how ChatGPT has that annoying tic where it ends lots of answers with "Would you like me to..." to keep the conversation going?
+You’re likely familiar with ChatGPT’s annoying tic where it ends lots of answers with "Would you like me to..." to keep the conversation going.
 I usually find this rather annoying, and have debated adding some custom instructions to suppress it.

-However, this time it asked "Would you like me to lay out what signs would mean you should go to the ER right away?" and I said yes.
+However, this time it asked "Would you like me to lay out what signs would mean you should go to the ER right away?"
+On a whim, I said yes.

 Most likely, ChatGPT explained, my symptoms pointed to something benign but uncomfortable.
 However, there was an uncommon but serious possibility worth ruling out: Horner's syndrome caused by carotid artery dissection.
 It listed six red flags to watch for.